 HotelTonight does almost exactly what it says on the tin.
 Almost, because it actually finds you available last minute hotel rooms up to seven days ahead.
 You’ll have the opportunity to get drastically reduced rates on some pretty upmarket sleeps, and often even bonus deals when the app’s GPS figures out you’re in town (‘Geo rates’!).
 Big Brother might finally be using his powers for good…

-We’ve all been on the wrong end of a dodgy exchange rate, but with this app you’ve got real time fiscal figures at your fingertips so you can see if what you’re being offered is legit, or at least fair.
+We’ve all been on the wrong end of a dodgy exchange rate, but with the Xe Currency app you’ve got real time fiscal figures at your fingertips so you can see if what you’re being offered is legit, or at least fair.
 It also works offline using the data most recently downloaded.

 Zomato puts discounted dinners on your holiday table by bringing together all the restaurants and cafes in a destination and giving you an overview of menus, locations and the approximate prices.
 With more than a million places to eat around the globe at your fingertips, you’ll never have to suffer the curse of the ‘tourist menu’ again.
 Delicious!

 Do you have any suggestions to add to our list of ten of the best free travel apps?
 We would love to hear from you.
 Please leave a comment below.

 About the writer